 Lex localis - Journal of Local Self-Government Annual Conference

-Call for papers
+Call for Papers

-Prospective participants are invited to submit their complete original scientific papers on-line at: http://journal.lex-localis.info no later than 1th of August 2014.
-Contributors should submit original scientific paper with extended abstract (not more than 100 words) (paper should not exceed more than 8.000 words), personal contact details (full name, job title, postal address, phone and fax number, e-mail address, institutional affiliation and current positions of presenter) and up to five key words with indication to which panel topic is submitted.
+Prospective participants are invited to submit their complete original scientific (conference) papers as a part of preliminary registration on-line at: http://journal.lex-localis.info, no later than 15th of January 2015.
+Preliminary registration should include the following information: original scientific paper with extended abstract (not more than 100 words) (paper should not exceed more than 8.000 words), personal contact details (full name, job title, postal address, phone and fax number, e-mail address, institutional affiliation and current positions of presenter) and up to five key words with indication to which panel topic is submitted.
 All submitted papers should be in Microsoft Word format and submitted electronically at http://journal.lex-localis.info.